silviaCerby/gitbook/docs/management/identity_lifecycle/idlcm/manage_integrations/export-the-entitlement-assignments-of-your-idlcm-integration.md

 ---
-description: This article describes how to export the entitlement assignments of your IdLCM integration to a CSV file.
+description: "This article describes how to export the entitlement assignments of your IdLCM integration to a CSV file."
 intercom_id: 12454975
 ---